Horst von Pflugk-Harttung: Denmark

 By 1933, Pflugk-Harttung was working for German intelligence in Denmark.
-As a cover, he worked as correspondent for Berliner Böersen-Zeitung, a Reich War Ministry newspaper.
+As a cover, he worked as a correspondent for Berliner Böersen-Zeitung, a Reich War Ministry newspaper.
 His duties included keeping a close eye on German exiles in Denmark; the Danish police cooperated with him via intermediaries.
 Along with other postgraduates of Gestapo spy schools, Pflugk-Harttung established a spy ring that operated secret broadcasting stations and engaged in nautical and hydrographical research.
 It drew up maps, charts, graphs and complicated mathematical tables of data which required highly skilled technicians to understand.
-They communicated with complex code systems which frequently changed.
+They communicated with complex code systems that frequently changed.
 The outlay for such an extensive apparatus was justified as part of the Third Reich's preparation for war against major countries.
 Pflugk-Harttung's network watched and reported on British shipping movements into and out of the Baltic Sea.
-In 1938, information revealed by Ernst Wollweber to the Danish authorities and further investigations by police led to the arrest of Pflugk-Harttung, eight other Germans, and three Danes who were charged with operating as spies in Copenhagen.
-Investigations proved that the spy ring had been involved in the sabotage and sinking of Spanish trawlers on behalf of General Francisco Franco and his Nationalist Navy which was operating from German ports.
+In 1938, information revealed by Ernst Wollweber to the Danish authorities and further investigations by the police led to the arrest of Pflugk-Harttung, eight other Germans, and three Danes who were charged with operating as spies in Copenhagen.
+Investigations proved that the spy ring had been involved in the sabotage and sinking of Spanish trawlers on behalf of General Francisco Franco and his Nationalist Navy, which was operating from German ports.
 Their acts included the use of the spying apparatus to shell and sink the SS Cantabria off the Norfolk coast by the Spanish Nationalist auxiliary cruiser Nadir.

 Pflugk-Harttung was sentenced to 18 months in prison, but he was released after a few months due to pressure from the German government.
 After his release from prison, Pflugk-Harttung was deported and became one of the leading German intelligence chiefs in Denmark.

 World War II

 In 1944, Pflugk-Harttung was head of the Marinesonderdienst in Bordeaux.
-He was arrested by US forces and taken to Arizona as a prisoner-of-war.
-He was held in American then British custody until November 1947 when he was returned to Germany.
+He was arrested by US forces and taken to Arizona as a prisoner of war.
+He was held in American then British custody until November 1947, when he was returned to Germany.